dmoisset/s5/starship/combat.md

 If a starship has a Damage Threshold, any attack that would deal damage to its Hull Points equal to or less than this Damage Threshold fails to damage the ship’s Hull Points.
 If the damage is greater than the Damage Threshold, the full amount of damage is dealt to the ship’s Hull Points.

-If a ship is reduced to 0 or fewer Hull Points, it is disabled and it floats in its current direction of travel at a rate of half its speed until it is repaired, rescued, or destroyed.
-Crew members aboard such ships are not in immediate danger unless their life-support system is wrecked, but they might eventually die from starvation and thirst if they have no way to repair the ship.

-If a ship ever takes damage that exceeds twice its Hull Points, it is destroyed and can’t be repaired.
-All systems stop functioning, and the hull is compromised.
-The crew might initially survive, but without protection, they won’t live very long.

 ### Critical Damage

 Starship systems can take critical damage, causing them to become less functional and eventually stop working altogether.